VelTheVelociraptor/VelTheVelociraptor/README.md

 • I do not knowingly add anyone 14 or younger or 20 and older so please do not request to add me if you are not 15-19 !

-**Dni:** General DNI criteria, Hardcore antis of my interests, If you are against poly people / polyamory, If you are a fujoshi.
+**Dni:** General DNI criteria, Hardcore antis of my interests, If you are against poly people / polyamory, If you are a fujoshi, 26yrs & older / 12yrs and younger.

 **Thin ice:** If you say slurs (under the assumption you "can say it", otherwise dni), If you make sexual jokes publicly in kids spaces, If you're highly religious, If you make mean / harmful jokes (fat jokes, kys jokes, ugly jokes, etc.)